jamf/DEPNotify/README.md

 *Example:* `Command: MainText: Something about how amazing the DEP process you've created is.` *Example w/ New Lines:* `Command: MainText: Something about how amazing the DEP process you've created is. \n \n It really is amazing.`

+* **MainTextImage:** This command will change the main body to an icon of your choosing

+*Example:* `Command: MainTextImage: /tmp/logo.png`

+* **MainTitle:** This command will change the main title of text in the application.

+*Example:* `Command: MainTitle: Something about how amazing the DEP process you've created is.`

 * **Notification:** This will issue a notification to the Mac's notification center and display it.